How Sampling Impacts the Robustness of Stochastic Neural Networks: Experimental robustness analysis

 In this section we compare the properties of SNNs that have the same network architecture and a similar training procedure but different prediction variances.
-On the one hand we compare the BNN against the IM and on the other we compare the two ResNets with different dropout probabilities against each other.
-First, we estimated the prediction variance of these models by calculating the empirical variance estimates of $f_y(x,\Theta)$, i.e. $\frac{1}{1000} \sum_{s=1}^{1000} \left(f_y(x, \theta_s) - \frac{1}{1000} \sum_{j=1}^{1000} (f_y(x, \theta_j)\right)^2$ , based on the first 1,000 examples from the respective test sets.
-The results are shown in figure~\ref{fig:pred_variances}.
-As expected, the IM has a significantly larger prediction variance than the BNN and the prediction variance of the ResNet with higher dropout probability is larger that that with the lower.
-We then investigated the adversarial robustness of the architectures for different perturbation strength when using 100 samples during inference, shown in figure~\ref{fig:acc_under_attack}.
-While model accuracy is similar on clean data (c.f.~table~\ref{tab:accuracy_inference_samples}), models with higher prediction variance were significantly more robust under attack.
-This can be explained by the fact, that a higher prediction variance leads to smaller angles between the attack direction and the margin gradient, as can be seen by comparing the outer box-plots in figures \ref{fig:angle_attack} and \ref{fig:angle_BNN_drop03}.
+That is, we compare the BNN against the IM, SIN 0.05 against SIN 0.1, and the two ResNets with different dropout probabilities against each other.
+First, we estimated the standard deviation of the prediction and the average standard deviation of the gradient entries of the models by calculating the average of the empirical estimates over the first 1,000 examples from the respective test sets (see table~\ref{tab:pred_variance}).
+As expected, the IM, SIN 0.1, and ResNet with dropout probability 0.6 have a larger standard deviation of the prediction and hence prediction variance than their respective counterpart.
+The higher standard deviation of the prediction translates to an increased standard deviation of the gradient.
+This explains why we observe smaller cosine values for these models compared to their counterparts (see right most boxplots in figure~\ref{fig:angle_attack} a) and c)) which in turn translate to an increased robustness (as indicated by the dotted accuracy curves in figure~\ref{fig:acc_under_attack}).
+We also found that the length of the mean of the gradient that we estimated based on 1,000 samples is smaller for the models with higher variance.\footnote{For SINs, it is known that a higher variance used during training relates to a lower Lipschitz-constant~\cite[e.g.][]{yang2021ensemble_robust, nips_smoothness_bound} which leads to a stronger smoothing effect.} This might be another reason for the observed smaller angles as discussed in the previous section.